-Steven Marshall recently revealed the State Government’s plan to reduce the cost of electricity. $100 million of subsidies and $100 million in loans will pay for the installation of home solar batteries, through the new Home Battery Scheme.
+In the second half of 2018, Steven Marshall revealed the State Government’s plan to reduce the cost of electricity. $100 million of subsidies and $100 million in loans will pay for the installation of home solar batteries, through the new Home Battery Scheme (HBS).

-This is not to be mistaken with Tesla’s virtual power plant, as announced in February.
+This is not to be mistaken with Tesla’s virtual power plant, as announced in February of 2018.
 The Tesla scheme will use homes as ‘rental’ space for government-owned systems.
 The payment for using your rooftop is cheaper electricity.

 In contrast, this new scheme allows consumers to choose from a variety of systems which they will then own.
 However, excess energy generated from solar or stored in a battery will be available for use by the grid.

 Update, 11 January 2019: Since the launch of the HBS in October 2018, we have learnt a lot more.
 Let’s take a look at what we now know, and what you as the consumer can do.

 The State Government announced that 40,000 South Australian households from October 2018 will have access to two distinct offerings: subsidies and loans.
 The details are as follows: